Summary

 - Instil good habits early by role-modelling sun protective behaviour yourself.
 If you protect your child from a young age, they will learn to be SunSmart through example.

-- Apply sunscreen 20 minutes before heading outside and reapply every two hours.
-Many companies produce sensitive formulas that are suitable for children.
+- Apply sunscreen 20 minutes before heading outside and reapply every 2 hours.
+Many companies produce sensitive formulas that are suitable for children (and adults with sensitive skin).

 - Children's headwear should provide protection for their ears, as well as their heads.
 Scarves and high collars should protect their neck.